An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Main Results

+Next, we prove that Algorithm \ref{algo:2approx} runs in strongly-polynomial time.
+Recall that LPs are generally solvable in weakly-polynomial time, i.e., the number of arithmetic operations is polynomial in the length of a bit representation of the input.
+This means polynomiality in the number of variables and constraints, as well as in the logarithm of absolute values of numbers in the input.
+In contrast, a strongly-polynomial running time restricts polynomiality to only the number of variables and constraints.

-\begin{theorem} For all rational input, a $2$-approximate barycenter can be computed in strongly polynomial time. \end{theorem}
+\begin{theorem} For all rational input, a $2$-approximate barycenter can be computed in strongly-polynomial time. \end{theorem}

-A proof is based on exhibiting that the numbers of the linear program can be computed in strongly polynomial time and are of strongly polynomial size.
-Strongly polynomial solvability of this program then follows from the constraint matrix only having entries in $\{-1,0,1\}$; the form of numbers in the objective function and right-hand sides does not matter \cite{t-86}.
+\proof{} A proof of strong polynomiality for Algorithm \ref{algo:2approx} is based on exhibiting that LP (\ref{baryLP}) is of strongly-polynomial size, and that its parameters can be computed in strongly-polynomial time.
+General LPs are known to be solvable in weakly-polynomial time.
+However, it suffices to restrict the dependency of the running time only to the parameters that appear in the constraint matrix; the numbers in the objective function or the right-hand side of the constraints do not matter \citep{t-86}.

+First, note that the constraint matrix of LP (\ref{baryLP}) for $S_{\text{org}}$ only consists of entries in $\{-1,0,1\}$.
+For the claim of strongly-polynomial solvability, it only remains to prove that the number of variables and constraints of the LP is strongly-polynomial in the size of the input, and that the parameters that appear in the objective function and right-hand sides can be computed from the original input in strongly-polynomial time.